 3rd generation | 2008 2016 2017 2019 2020 2021 2022 2023 | 2018 | 2009 2010 2011 2012 2013 2014 2015 |

-Let’s dive into the specifications of Dodge Challenger’s best, neutral, and worst years.
+Now, let’s dig into the nitty-gritty of the Challenger’s best and worst years.

 Best & Worst Years for Dodge Challenger 3rd Generation (2008-Present)